 And then things began to unravel.

 Then, two minutes into stoppage time, the moment: A deflected Michael Barrios cross fell to Perez, unmarked, ten yards from goal, ready to tie the series.
-Then, from completely out of the play, Nat Borchers came hurtling in to block Perez's goal-bound volley.
+Then, from completely out of the play, Borchers came hurtling in to block Perez's goal-bound volley.

 It was a play of absolutely stupendous proportions, and it saved the Timbers' season.
 Not three minutes later, Lucas Melano danced through the Dallas defense and sealed the club's first ever trip to MLS Cup.

-Just minutes after Maxi Urruti's 118th minute goal had sent the team's instant-classic 2015 Wild Card game against Sporting Kansas City into a penalty shootout, the Timbers had their backs to the wall again.
+Just minutes after Maxi Urruti's 118th minute goal had sent his team's instant-classic 2015 Wild Card game against Sporting Kansas City into a penalty shootout, the Timbers had their backs to the wall again.

 Borchers seemed an odd choice to step up.
 The center back wasn't a regular penalty taker or goalscorer.
-The only other time he'd taken a spot-kick in an MLS game when RSL's 2013 MLS Cup Final against this very same Sporting KC team went ten rounds.
+The only other time he'd taken a spot-kick in an MLS game when RSL's 2013 MLS Cup Final against the very same Sporting KC team went ten rounds.

 You know the rest: The Timbers, eighteen penalties and a couple of posts later, would go on to win that shootout, beat Vancouver, beat Dallas, and win MLS Cup in Columbus.
 From that fateful October night on, Borchers would salute the Army before every Timbers home game he started.